lvalentin/help/README.md

 help
 ====

-All the doc and help for using Checkmy Website services.
+All the doc and help for using Check my Website services.

 To run in develpoment mode, you need to do the following :